AubynKen/Medical-Noise-Cancellation/README.md

 In the order in which they are created:
 - `data-augmentation.ipynb`: data augmentation with test and visualizations
 - `unet-training.ipynb`: first steps of training of the UNet model using augmented data
-- `unet-training-online.ipynb`: training of the UNet model using augmented data generated during training to avoid taking up too much space on the hard-drive.
+- `unet-training-online.ipynb`: training of the UNet model using augmented data generated during training to avoid
+- `project-advancements-fr.md`: project advancements and meeting reports in French taking up too much space on the hard-drive.